 The Correlation Between My Daily Cold Shower And People Seeking Financial Independence And Early Retirement (FIRE)

 You may have picked up a few hints that I can be a frugal weirdo when I want to.
-I’m the person who has talked about getting rid of toilet paper and using only washable cloths.
-I”m the female who’s never had her eyebrows ON FLEEK.

 What I may not have mentioned so far is that I am also the weirdo who has a cold shower every morning no matter what season we are in.